ConsumerDataStandardsAustralia/standards-staging/slate/source/includes/security/_credential_requirements.md

 1. The provided OTP **SHALL** be numeric digits and be between 6 and 10 digits in length.
 1. The data holder **SHALL** ensure that OTPs are generated using cryptographically secure mechanisms that provide unpredictability, such as CSPRNG or TOTP.
 1. The data holder **SHALL** deliver OTPs to a channel that has been pre-registered by the end user and is currently elected by them to receive authentication secrets.
-1. The data holder **SHOULD** implement additional controls to minimise the risk of enumeration attacks via the redirect page.

 ```diff
 Updated Restricted Credentials